 Is the Peer Reviewed Journal Article Requirement Template required?
 The Peer Reviewed Journal Article Requirement Template applies to all candidate MIPS (Merit-Based Incentive Payment System) measures (both Quality and Cost) only.
 The legislation calls for the Secretary of HHS to be responsible for submitting candidate MIPS measures to a peer reviewed journal.
-The 2024 MIPS Peer-Reviewed Journal Article Template and examples (for eCQMs and non-eCQMs) are available for download in the Resources section of the Pre-Rulemaking Webpage on the MMS Hub.
-Please also check this section for the 2024 MIPS Annual Call for Measures Fact Sheet.
+The 2025 MIPS Peer-Reviewed Journal Article Template and examples (for eCQMs and non-eCQMs) are available for download in the Resources section of the Pre-Rulemaking Webpage on the MMS Hub.
+Please also check this section for the 2025 MIPS Annual Call for Measures Fact Sheet.

-Can one measure have two or more Meaningful Measures 2.0 priorities?
+Can one measure have two or more Meaningful Measures 2.0 priorities??
 Each measure should identify at least one priority, but may recognize other priorities as well.
-For more information, see: https://www.cms.gov/meaningful-measures-20-moving-measure-reduction-modernization.
+For more information, please visit the Meaningful Measures 2.0 page.